 Potential spelling mistakes are dealt with as shown in the image below.
 The word that is not recognised by the dictionary is highlighted and followed by a list of suggested replacements:

 Note that the line number given refers to the first line of the content containing the spelling mistake.
-So if the content spans multiple lines it may not be match the line with the mistake on.
+So if the content spans multiple lines it may not match the line with the mistake on.
 But it should still be simple to find the mistake in the original page.